kulkarnipreetam/precipitation-forecast-ml/README.md

 1. **Stage 1 – Classification:** Determines whether precipitation (rain, snow, sleet, etc.) will occur.
 2. **Stage 2 – Regression:** Predicts the **precipitation intensity (mm)** when precipitation is expected.

-The system uses **hourly and daily weather data** from the Open-Meteo API and can be extended to multiple cities.
-The workflow was prototyped using data from **Greensboro, North Carolina**.
+The system uses **hourly and daily weather data** from the Open-Meteo API.
+While initially prototyped for Greensboro, NC, the framework supports **training dedicated models for each city** to capture local weather dynamics.
 It forms the foundation for a cloud-integrated, continuously updating precipitation forecasting platform.

 ---